What’s your biggest problem with travel? For me it’s time.

 - Pre-Romanic Asturian architecture.

-Your Poble Espanyol entrance fee also includes a free pass to the Fran Daurel Museum of Contemporary Art – featuring over 300 pieces from famous artists spanning generations like Picasso, Miró, and Dalí.
+Your Poble Espanyol ticket includes a free pass to the Fran Daurel Museum of Contemporary Art.

 Poble Espanyol Prices

 Ticket window prices at Poble Espanyol are more expensive so buy online (instructions below).

 A €20.00 deposit is required for the video guide.

 Village discounts are available for disabled visitors but I must advise – there is an extreme lack of ramps here which will make it difficult.

 You get Poble Espanyol tickets online via Ticketbar: buying online gets you a 10% discount.